Jena-Earth-Observation-School/sdc-tools/_sources/index.md

 Observation data sets for the six study areas of the [SALDi project](https://www.saldi.uni-jena.de/en).

-The following pages provide information on how to install and use the `sdc-tools` package, as well as several introductory tutorials tailored to our students of the M.Sc.
-Geoinformatics program at the University of Jena.
+The following pages provide information on how to install and use the `sdc-tools` package, as well as several introductory tutorials tailored to our students of the Master of Science Geoinformatics program at the University of Jena.

 Please note:
 - Access to the SDC is restricted to employees and students affiliated with the